hstarorg/starknet-lab/projects/luck3/README.md

-# Luck3 - Daily Lottery on Starknet
+# Luck3 - Lottery on Starknet

-🎰 **Luck3** is a decentralized daily lottery application built on the Starknet blockchain.
+🎰 **Luck3** is a decentralized lottery application built on the Starknet blockchain.
 Players can purchase lottery tickets by guessing numbers between 10-99, with each ticket costing 1 STRK token.
 Winners share the prize pool based on correct guesses, with all transactions and draws happening transparently on-chain.

 ## 🌟 Features